srvk/DiViMe/docs/source/usage.md

 For these tools, type a command like this one:

-`$ vagrant ssh -c "yunitator.sh data/mydata/"`
+`$ vagrant ssh -c "yunitate.sh data/mydata/"`

 You can read that command as follows:

 *vagrant ssh -c*: This tells DiViMe that it needs to run a tool.

-*yunitator.sh*: This first argument tells DiViMe which tool to run.
-The options are: yunitator.
+*yunitate.sh*: This first argument tells DiViMe which tool to run.
+The options are: yunitate.

 *data/mydata/*: This second argument tells DiViMe where are the sound files to analyze.
 Note that the directory containing the input files should be located in the ```data/``` directory (or it can be ```data/``` itself).
 The directory does not need to be called `mydata` - you can choose any name.